-My law firm sues Smith & Nephew, its hip implant surgeons, and its sales reps when they put profits over patients.
+My law firm sues Smith & Nephew, its hip implant surgeons, and its sales reps.
 In fact, Smith & Nephew Metal on Metal hip implant injuries are the only cases my firm is working on these days.

 This blog only addresses the Smith Nephew hip cases where a “total hip replacement” occurred.
 It does not apply to the “Birmingham Hip Resurfacing” cases.